itaifish/nodeworld_game/README.md

 3. Scattergun Turret: This building is a defensive building that can attack ground units.
 4. Anti-Aircraft Turret: This building is a defensive building that can attack flying units.
 5. Energy Shield Wall: This building is a very tough building with no damage capabilities.
 It can be used to soak damage while other turrets and units deal damage to the opponent.

+### Guilds

+Guilds are groups of players who enter into an alliance in order to